A multicultural group of pedestrians crowds the sidewalk on London's popular Oxford Street.

 Several factors have made group litigation a more accessible path to justice, empowering people to stand up against large organisations.

-The UK legal system is more open to mass claims
+The UK legal system is catching up

-People want justice
+People want accountability

 Diesel emissions claims

 After it was discovered that several car brands had installed software to manipulate emissions readings, making vehicles appear more environmentally friendly than they actually were, car owners came together to sue the offending automobile manufacturers.
-Some ‘dieselgate’ claims are still ongoing.
-This high-profile case not only empowered individual car owners but also shed light on the need for stricter environmental and consumer protection regulations.
+Some ‘dieselgate’ claims are still ongoing

-British Airways data breach claim
+British Airways data breach

 The Horizon Post Office scandal